parcifal/ris-py/README.md

 ![RISify logo](https://scm.parcifal.dev/parcifal/RISify/raw/branch/develop/assets/logo.png)

-RISify is a Python library and CLI for working with Regional Indicator Symbols (RIS) — the Unicode characters used to represent country and region flags.
+RISify is a Python library and CLI for working with Regional Indicator Symbols (RIS): the Unicode characters used to represent country and region flags.

 It provides: